PKMNTrainerZion/MoreSpells-Library/README.md

 # More Spells

-Adds additional spells based on Player912's animations.
+Adds additional spells based on Player912's animations and PKMNTrainerZion's spell ideas.

+Thanks to HyperBoid's experience, the library is finally uploaded normally!

 To install, simply download into your mod's libraries folder.
 See Spell Guides.txt for information about what each spell does.